markbaaijens/rpmusicserver/README.md

   * password: `rpms`
 * `ssh pi@rpmsdev "sudo chmod +x /tmp/rpmusicserver/scripts/* && sudo /tmp/rpmusicserver/scripts/install-rp.sh"`
   * password: `rpms`

 Note.
+If local DNS does not work, the hostname`rpmsdev` must be replaced by the ip-address of that machine.
+See [Check your network if local DNS works](https://github.com/markbaaijens/rpmusicserver#check-your-network-if-local-dns-works) for details.

+Note.
 You can also do this 'trick' in a live, production-environment, but than you must know what you are doing, so don't try this at home!
 Usually, a production-machine is updated through the regular update-mechanism, in which code is retreived from the git-repo on github (be it the master-branch or, if overridden, by another branch, usually develop).